nasa/fprime/docs/UsersGuide/guide.md

 **The Developer Documentation** is intended for developers who want to use some of the advanced features of F´, understand how the framework is organized internally, and otherwise dig deep into F´ concepts and implementation.
 Anyone who wishes to extend or change F´ should consult this section.
-This section is devided into three sub-sections:
+This section is divided into three sub-sections:
 - Ground Data System Tools (GDS)
 - Full Development Guides: technical details for full F´ implementations
 - Advanced F´ Topics